Important Update – Mediation Now Required for Family Law Cases in Iowa

 Shannon Simpson received her certificate for Basic Mediation and Family Mediation from Nebraska Mediation Association.

-Ryan Muldoon and Jailey Simpson received their certificate for Comprehensive Divorce & Family Mediation from Crilley Mediation Services.
+Jailey Simpson received her certificate for Comprehensive Divorce & Family Mediation from Crilley Mediation Services.

 If you are interested in learning more about the virtual mediation process, and how it can assist in moving your litigation forward in these unprecedented times when court access is limited, please feel free to contact us at Simpson Legal Group, LLC, with any questions you may have.
 We can be reached at (712) 256-9899.